Naveeniitd/MNIST-CNN-LeNet-CUDA/Readme.md

 # Subtask 1/2: Running C++ Functions/ Cuda Kernels

-This C++ library provides a set of functions for preprocessing and analyzing MNIST digit images.
-It includes convolution operations (with and without padding), non-linear activation functions (ReLU, tanh), subsampling (max pooling, average pooling), and transformation of float vectors to probability vectors using softmax and sigmoid functions.
-The library is designed to support flexible command-line arguments for easy integration into broader machine learning or image processing pipelines.
+This comprehensive C++ and CUDA library is designed for efficient image processing and recognition of handwritten digits from the MNIST dataset.
+By leveraging the parallel computing power of NVIDIA GPUs, it offers high-performance implementations of critical operations involved in deep learning models, particularly those used in Convolutional Neural Networks (CNNs).

 ## Getting Started